programminghistorian/ph-submissions/lessons/exploratory-part-1-sentiment-analysis.md

 # Conclusion

 You have successfully written a sentiment analysis script in Python!
 This tool can serve as a building block for a number of other computational approaches to data - or perhaps you may be inspired to try a different method.
 If you’d like to learn how to map sentiment analysis to a large and complex set of raw data, continue on to Part 2.
-We will use teh function you just wrote using Python and NLTK, and also add in new techniques from another Python library called pandas.
+We will use the function you just wrote using Python and NLTK, and also introduce new techniques from the Python library pandas and social network analysis for structuring and exploring large datasets.

+and also add in new techniques from another Python library called pandas.